Punjab Rangers: History

-Following these events, the federal government substantially increased the strength of the Rangers and raised a separate corps headquarters in Sindh.
+Following these events, the federal government substantially increased the strength of the Rangers and raised a separate paramilitary headquarters in Sindh.
 On 1 July 1995 the Rangers were divided into two separate forces, the Punjab Rangers and the Sindh Rangers.
 The Mehran Force and other paramilitary units operating in Sindh were merged into the Sindh Rangers.

 Due to their close association with the military, the Rangers also saw combat against regular Indian troops during the Kargil War of 1999 in Kashmir.

-In 2007, the Rangers alongside regular Pakistani soldiers and SSG commandos participated in Operation Silence against Taliban forces in Islamabad.
-The conflict started when, after 18 months of tensions between government authorities and Islamist militants, Taliban terrorists attacked the Punjab Rangers guarding the nearby Ministry of Environment building and set it ablaze.
-Immediately following this, they proceeded to attack a nearby Pakistani healthcare centre, kidnapping a number of Chinese nurses, and subsequently locked themselves inside the Red Mosque with hostages.
+In 2007, the Rangers alongside regular Pakistani soldiers and SSG commandos participated in Operation Silence against a Jihadist private militia in Islamabad.
+The conflict started when, after 18 months of tensions between government authorities and Islamist militants, they attacked the Punjab Rangers guarding the nearby Ministry of Environment building and set it ablaze and subsequently locked themselves inside the Red Mosque.

 Two years later, in 2009, the Rangers once again participated in a special military operation in Lahore alongside the SSG, when twelve terrorists operating for the Taliban attacked the Manawan Police Academy in Lahore.
 The operation ended with eight militants killed and four captured.
 Later that year, the Government of Pakistan deployed the Punjab Rangers to secure the outskirts of Islamabad when the Taliban had taken over the Buner, Lower Dir, Swat and Shangla districts.
 Following these incidents, the Rangers participated in the Pakistan Army's Operation Black Thunderstorm.

 The Rangers have also provided Special Police Units (SPUs) for various peacekeeping missions during the Yugoslav Wars (United Nations Protection Force - Croatia/Bosnia and Herzegovina) and in Haiti (United Nations Stabilization Mission - Haiti).
 SPUs are tasked with protection and security for UN officials, providing operational and backup support, responding to threats to public order, and assist various humanitarian agencies.
 Other international peacekeeping operations have included the Democratic Republic of the Congo and Kosovo.